giantswarm/handbook/content/docs/product/architecture-specs-adrs/specs/registry-mirror.md

 We address this by only using Giant Swarm-controlled registries, which only have our images.
 Malicious actors can't place their own images on these registries.
 For example, we have `docker.io/giantswarm/kube-apiserver:v1.24.10` which is also available on the mirror `giantswarm.azurecr.io/giantswarm/kube-apiserver:v1.24.10`.

-## What private registries are we using?
+## What Giant Swarm-controlled registry mirrors are we using?

-We are using Azure Container Registry (ACR) as a private registry outside of China.
+We are using Azure Container Registry (ACR) as a Giant Swarm-controlled registry outside of China.
+The domain `giantswarm.azurecr.io` is for images while `giantswarmpublic.azurecr.io` is for app catalogs.

 This is configured as a registry mirror, and we synchronise images between Docker Hub and Azure Container Registry (ACR).